tencent cloud

 If you have not set a live streaming playback domain, this section is blank and you cannot play the stream through Tencent Cloud CDN.

-If you have multiple domains, the LVC system will randomly select a domain to compute a playback URL for display.
-If the randomly selected domain does not meet your needs, you may go to the live streaming system to generate a playback URL.
+If you have multiple domains, the LVC system will randomly select a domain to generate a playback URL.
+If the randomly selected domain does not meet your needs, you can go to the CSS console to generate a playback URL.

 Step 3: Recording the Live Stream